SICPDistilled/website/views/section/1-intro.md

 Because of its experimental character and its emphasis on symbol manipulation, Lisp was at first very inefficient for numerical computations, at least in comparison with Fortran.
 Over the years, however, Lisp compilers have been developed that translate programs into machine code that can perform numerical computations reasonably efficiently.
-And for special applications, Lisp has been used with great effectiveness.[^3^](#FOOT3) Although Lisp has not yet overcome its old reputation as hopelessly inefficient, Lisp is now used in many applications where efficiency is not the central concern.
+And for special applications, Lisp has been used with great effectiveness.
+Although Lisp has not yet overcome its old reputation as hopelessly inefficient, Lisp is now used in many applications where efficiency is not the central concern.
 For example, Lisp has become a language of choice for operating-system shell